EmaSuriano/100-days-of-code/log.md

 ## Day 6: January 29, Monday

-**Today's Progress**: I wrote my first serious article inside my page, telling how I get my portfolio in one night.
+**Today's Progress**: I wrote my first serious article on my page, telling how I get my portfolio in one night.
 It took me a lot of work and time but I am really happy with the final product.
-I have a lot of grammatical mistakes but fortunately my girdfriend helped me to solved them 😘
+I have a lot of grammatical mistakes but fortunately, my girlfriend helped me to solve them 😘

 ### Overall status: Good